The banking sector in Ghana for about 3 years now has gone through a turbulent phase.

-The now GCB bank CEO also played a lead role in the annual syndication of Ghana Cocoa Board´s receivables backed loans.
+The former GCB bank CEO also played a lead role in the annual syndication of Ghana Cocoa Board´s receivables backed loans.
 Also, in the development of new correspondent banking relationships throughout West Africa and structured finance for the purchase of oil for Ghana.

 ALSO READ: GCB Bank records GH¢1.38b deposits in 2018